gollymashed/TwitterLogoSwitcher/README.md

 5. Load the extension into your browser:
     - Open the Extension Management page by navigating to `chrome://extensions`.
     - Enable Developer Mode by clicking the toggle switch at the top right.
-    - Click the LOAD UNPACKED button and select the `dist` directory.
+    - Click the LOAD UNPACKED button and select the `TwitterLogoSwitcher` directory.

 ## License